Web Content Viewer

 Other News

-- Inward remittances to Ho Chi Minh City reached USD 3.16 billion
+- Remittances to Ho Chi Minh City are projected to reach USD 9.6 billion in 2024